tdas/incubator-spark/docs/streaming-programming-guide.md

        width="60%" />
 </p>

-At any point of time, the window-based operation is applied over a certain duration of the data in the stream.
-In the figure, the operation is applied over last 3 time units of data, every 2 time units.
+As shown in the figure, every time the window *slides* over a source DStream, the source RDDs that fall within the window are combined and operated upon to produce the RDDs of the windowed DStream.
+In this specific case, the operation is applied over last 3 time units of data, and slides by 2 time units.
 This shows that any window-based operation needs to specify two parameters.

  * <i>window length</i> - The duration of the window (3 in the figure)
  * <i>slide interval</i> - The interval at which the window-based operation is performed (2 in